Apply

 FAQ

 Honestly, probably not.
 If you haven't been to China before, you'll likely want to move around and see the cities first.
-This place works best as a second chapter — after you've seen the skylines, and you want something else.
+This place works best as a second chapter — after you've seen the skylines, when you want something quieter and more ordinary.

-Stable broadband WiFi in the main building — reliable enough for video calls and uploads.
+The main building has stable broadband Wi-Fi, good enough for video calls and uploads.
 Mobile signal is weaker outdoors and in parts of the property.
-Plan accordingly.
-Some people find this a feature rather than a bug.
+Please plan accordingly.
+Some people treat this as a feature, not a problem.

 Yes.
 One room is a twin.
 Maximum 13 guests per cohort across 12 rooms.
 If you're coming as a pair, mention it in your application.

-Mandarin and local Hunanese dialect.
+Mandarin and the local Hunan dialect.
 Villagers generally do not speak English.
-A translation app helps enormously.
-Struggling to communicate is genuinely part of the experience — and usually ends in laughter.
+A translation app helps a lot.
+The awkwardness of communication is part of the experience, and it usually ends in laughter.

-The daily market is 5km away.
-Tongcheng, the nearest county town (in Hubei, 20 minutes by car), has a cinema, large supermarkets, cafés, bars, restaurants, and banks — everything a city has, at a quieter scale.
-Yueyang, home to Yueyang Tower (one of China's Four Great Towers) and Dongting Lake (China's third-largest freshwater lake), is 60km away.
-Changsha is two hours.
-You won't be stranded.
+The daily market is 5 km away.
+Tongcheng, the nearest small city in Hubei, is about 20 minutes by car and has a cinema, large supermarkets, cafés, bars, restaurants, and banks — the essentials of a city, at a quieter scale.
+Yueyang, home to Yueyang Tower and Dongting Lake, is about 60 km away.
+Changsha is about two hours away.
+You will not be stranded here.

-You're free to leave whenever you want.
-The period is priced as a whole, so early departure doesn't change the total cost.
-This is stated clearly in the application — we're not trying to trap anyone, we just need the structure to be economically workable.
+You are free to leave whenever you want.
+The residency period is priced as a whole, so leaving early does not change the total cost.
+This is stated clearly in the application form.
+We are not trying to hold anyone in place; we just need the structure to be financially sustainable.